 Review summary: Panasonic GX80 vs Canon 70D

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GX80 or the Canon 70D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.